Summer is in full swing already and the beaches and pools beckon you to throw on a swimsuit and dive in.

 The water gets trapped inside the ear which makes the perfect environment for bacteria to grow and replicate.
 Water from pools, lakes, streams, and other sources can harbor these types of bacteria.

-While it can be difficult to detect whether or not you have an inner or outer infection at first, visible redness, swelling, and itching in and around the ear can help you determine which type of infection is present.
-Also, if the afflicted person was recently swimming, it’s probably a good indication that they have swimmers ear!
+While it can be difficult to detect whether or not you have an inner ear infection, middle ear infection, or outer ear infection at first, visible redness, swelling, and itching in and around the ear can help you determine which type of infection is present.

-Some Common Facts About Swimmers Ear
+Some Common Facts About Swimmer's Ear

 • Excessive water exposure is the primary cause of swimmers ear